Economics

 ECON 510 Labor Economics (Units: 3)

-Prerequisite: ECON 101 or consent of the instructor.
+Prerequisite: ECON 101* or permission of the instructor.

 (This course is offered as ECON 510 and LABR 510.
 Students may not repeat the course under an alternate prefix.)